jackseagrist/Env_Policy_NLP/README.md

 # Environmental Policy NLP - Named Entity Recognition

-This respository contains the data and notebook used to train a Google AutoML NER network.
+This repository contains the data and notebook used to train a Google AutoML NER network.
 The goal of this project was to train a network that could help with the analysis of policy documentation related to climate change and the environment.
 Documents were obtained from govinfo on the [House Select Committee on the Climate Crisis](https://climatecrisis.house.gov/).

 [Link to Data](https://www.govinfo.gov/committee/house-climate?path=/browsecommittee/chamber/house/committee/climate/collection/CHRG/congress/116)